-The POST IPSEC RULES submenu is described below.
+The Post IPSEC RULES submenu is described below.

-You must configure post IPSec rules in exactly the same way as you configure pre IPSec rules, which apply to the whole data traffic before IPSec SAs are used.
-Post IPSec rules are used after a packet has passed the peer traffic lists, i.e. in case no entries in the traffic list matched.
+You must configure post IPSec rules as you configure pre IPSec rules, which apply to the whole data traffic before IPSec SAs are used.
+Post IPSec rules are used after a packet has passed the peer traffic lists, i.e. in case no entries in the traffic list matched, and after the entries of the RoutingTable has been checked for applicable routes.

-If your configuration is ideally set up, you may possibly only need to configure a single post IPSec rule, as all packets that must be discarded or allowed to pass in plain language are handled as per the pre IPSec rules and all packets that must be protected are handled as per the peer traffic lists.
+Example: If your configuration is ideally set up, you may possibly only need to configure a single post IPSec rule, as all packets that must be discarded or allowed to pass in plain language are handled as per the pre IPSec rules and all packets that must be protected are handled as per the peer traffic lists and the IPSec interfaces settings.
 The only decision you therefore need to make here is whether you discard the "remaining" packets or allow them to pass.
-This decision is made by selecting a value for the WHAT TO DO WITH ANYTHING THAT DIDN'T MATCH field, which you will find in the first window of the IPSec \rightarrow Post IPSec Rules menu.
+This decision is made by selecting a value for the WHAT TO DO WITH ANYTHING THAT DIDN'T MATCH field, which you will find in the first window of the IPSec $\rightarrow$ Post IPSec RULEs menu.